slanglab/phrasemachine/README.md

 (unigrams).
 For example, the words "social" and "security" don't fully represent the concept "social security"; the words "New" and "York" don't really represent "New York."
-Phrasemachine identifies these sort of multiword phrases automatically so you can use them in a topic model, a list of frequent terms or any other form of downstream analysis.
+Phrasemachine identifies these sort of multiword phrases automatically so you can use them in text analysis.
 Here's how it works.

     import phrasemachine
     text = "Barack Obama supports expanding social security."